helloindustry/nathanpeterson.net/blog/posts/2011-05-31-that-one-thing-vs-system-sustainment.md

 ---
 date: 2011-05-31
-title: "Blog Post: That One Thing vs System Sustainment"
+title: "That One Thing vs System Sustainment"
 ---
 <p>You can help this system we've built around us keep moving along, or you can do <strong>that one thing</strong>...
 The thing everyone is waiting, and <em>dying</em> for you to so.
 In some cases literally.</p>&#13;
 &#13;